schatt/6layer/README.md

 The framework is distributed as a Swift Package from the `Framework/` directory.
 This ensures that only the essential framework code is included when other projects consume it.

-## 🆕 Latest Release: v6.6.1
+## 🆕 Latest Release: v6.6.2

+### **Swift 6 Compilation Fixes**
+🔧 **Swift 6 Compatibility**: Fixed Swift 6 compilation errors and deprecation warnings.
+Includes main actor isolation fixes, iOS 17+ API updates, switch exhaustiveness fixes, and removal of unnecessary availability checks.

-### **SPM Bundle Name Fix**
+### **Previous Release: v6.6.1 - SPM Bundle Name Fix**
 🔧 **Bundle Resource Access**: Fixed Swift Package Manager bundle name issue.
 Updated to use `Bundle.module` for Swift Package builds with proper fallback for Xcode framework builds.
-Fixed `CFBundleName` in Info.plist and enhanced bundle identifier fix script.
+Fixed `CFBundleName` in Info.plist.

 ### **Previous Release: v6.6.0 - Platform Capability Detection Fixes**
 🔧 **Apple HIG Compliance**: Fixed platform capability detection to align with Apple Human Interface Guidelines. `minTouchTarget` is now platform-based (44.0 for iOS/watchOS, 0.0 for others), `supportsAssistiveTouch` correctly checks platform availability, and tests use runtime platform detection for better accuracy.